lililoulet/Random-Integer-Generator/README.md

 # Random-Integer-Generator
-A program in c that generates an Integer randomly without using the function Random
+A program in c that generates an Integer randomly.